djidjaa/TicTacToe/README.md

 ## Restarting or Quitting the Game

 - After the game is over, a pop-up window will appear asking if you want to play again.
-- Click "Yes" to restart the game with the same symbol.
+- Click "oui" to restart the game with the same symbol.
-- Click "No" to quit the game.
+- Click "non" to quit the game.

 ## Scores

 - The scores are displayed in the end-of-game message in the format "Score: Player - Computer."
-- The scores are reset when you choose to quit the game.
+- The scores are reset when you choose to quit the game

----

-Feel free to customize the README file further based on your preferences and the specific details of your program.